-2) Legal and bureaucratic Challenge: Legally transfer your app’s data outside of China
+2. Legal and bureaucratic challenges: Legally transfer your app’s data outside of China

 For mobile marketers, another challenge is often rooted in balancing the need for privacy and security with the enormous opportunity presented by the growth in available data.
 To do that, you’ll need to adhere to China’s cross-border transmission requirements, but what does that mean exactly?

 China has strict regulations to avoid data generated in the country to be hosted outside of China.
 Therefore, foreign apps are not allowed to send the data generated in China to a server overseas (for example, Apple‘s iCloud service has a stand-alone server in China).

 Beyond the issue of storage, there are also regulations that relate to the transfer of data outside of China.
 In order to ensure a free flow of data, the app’s data controller or processor needs to conduct a data security assessment and submit a report to several government departments that handle the cross-border transmission of personal information and important data.

 It is a requirement imposed by the CSL (The Cybersecurity Law of the People’s Republic of China), which is the government body in charge of setting implementation standards.

 Last but not least, before launching your app in China you need to obtain a license.
 Often, multiple contracts must be signed prior to launch, particularly with games (for example ISBN, International Standard Book Number)